Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings: Introduction

 If you have used Uber, TripAdvisor or Amazon, you are among 100 million (Uber), 450 million (TripAdvisor), or over 300 million (Amazon) active users.
 All of these businesses provide services with a~strong focus on communication and a~relationship with customers.
 It is fundamental for their success to listen to their clients, understand what exactly the customer is saying and engage when it is necessary.
 However, how can we analyze even a~glimpse of these communications?
 This is a~reason why development of natural language processing methods (NLP) for large amounts of such data has boomed.
-Analysis of textual data can provide valuable insights by the processing of direct feedback from the customers (customer reviews or their complaints) found on social media platforms such as Twitter, Facebook and many more platforms, where people regularly post their opinions on all kind of businesses.
+Analysis of textual data can provide valuable insights by the processing of direct feedback from the customers (customer reviews or their complaints) found on social media platforms such as Twitter, Facebook and many more platforms, where people regularly post their opinions on all kinds of businesses.
 Hence, what kind of NLP techniques should we apply to extract useful knowledge from opinionated texts?
-For sure, sentiment analysis methods are widely used for that purpose.
-On the other hand, general sentiment extraction techniques provide too broad information.
-Then, would aspect-based sentiment analysis (ABSA) be helpful to narrow and precisely describe the insights?
-What is it exactly?
-ABSA aims to extract the sentiment polarity of the document toward the specific \textit{aspect} (also called \textit{attribute}) of a~given more general concept.
-For example, in a~phone review \textit{the screen is very clear but the battery life is crappy} we can spot positive sentiment polarity for the \textit{screen} aspect and negative polarity for the \textit{battery life} of the smart phone considered.
-Unfortunately, nowadays most of the solutions still use sentiment analysis only on the whole document level; hence, they can not distinguish between the sentiment polarity related to \textit{screen} and \textit{battery life}.
-They commonly treat the document as a~source of only one consistent opinion.
-Uber would be interested in which aspect of their service is rated positively and which negatively.
-There is a~big difference between opinion about the mobile app and a~driver - they are described by two different aspect sets.
-An aspect-based sentiment analyzer consists of many components.
-The first and primary one is responsible for precise and complete Aspect Term Extraction (ATE).
-Why is this step is so crucial?
-Aspect term extraction has a~substantial influence on the accuracy of the entire sentiment analysis tool because errors at the beginning (input) of the whole pipeline will be propagated to the next steps and could potentially harm the entire solution seriously.
+The standard sentiment analysis methods annotate the whole texts or documents with one class only such as negative, positive or neutral.
+However, it would be helpful to narrow and precisely describe the insights described in texts.
+There exists a sub area of sentiment analysis called Aspect-based Sentiment Analysis (ABSA).

+\begin{definition}[Aspect-based Sentiment Analysis] Aspect-based sentiment analysis aims to extract the sentiment polarity of the document toward the specific \textit{aspect} (also called \textit{attribute}) of a~given more general concept. \end{definition}